 On 12/21/98, after hearing the news from relatives, I contacted Cobb County police to verify my son was dead, and they knew nothing about it.
 In fact that's when they discovered the records were missing from the computers.

-The plan was devious, but being a railroad executive and having been experienced in labor and contract negotiations he was very smart, and winning was very important to him.
-Like a caring husband, he had phoned that week saying, "I will be home Friday and we'll celebrate your birthday."
+Like a caring husband, my husband, Gerard J. Sniffen, Jr. had phoned that October 1998 week saying, "I will be home Friday and we'll celebrate your birthday."
+He was being apologetic that he had to work on my birthday.
 Traveling quite often, and giving the railroad sometimes more than 12 hours per day of his at-home time, this particular week he was at Brosnan Forest, a railroad-owned resort in South Carolina.
 The railroad treated him well.
-Vendors entertained him generously, and he was able to meet celebrities and enjoy many very fine trips and perks.
+Vendors entertained him generously, and he was able to meet celebrities and enjoy many very fine trips, free sports tickets, dinners and perks.